 Health & Informational Programs

-In addition to classes and other activities, the Dublin Senior Center also provides a variety of free health and informational services to seniors throughout the year.
+In addition to classes and other activities, the Dublin Senior Center also provides a variety of free local services to seniors throughout the year.
 These include:

 Diabetes Support Group

 Find out how to better manage diabetes, monitor blood sugar, and enjoy favorite foods.
 The course is offered by the Alameda County Public Health Department and meets on the first Tuesday of the month.